-Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Bank Pour In
+Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Pantry Pour In

 "It's like Joe has become everybody's next door neighbor, the kid that everybody knows," Bright said.

-Now admiration for Burrow is metamorphosing into donations to the food bank serving Ohio's poorest county, where some 20% of residents struggle with food insecurity.
+Now admiration for Burrow is metamorphosing into donations to the food pantry serving Ohio's poorest county, where some 20% of residents struggle with food insecurity.

 "Hunger is a real problem in our county.
 We don't have much in the way of industry.
 So economically, we struggle and we're rural, so transportation makes it very difficult for people to get jobs and be able to get there," Bright explains.
 "People are struggling and they do their best.
 But it's really, really challenging here."

 She says her organization does what it can to ease the burden for area families.
-The food bank served more than 2,100 families last year: some chose to get help every month, some just a few times a year.
+The food pantry served more than 2,100 families last year: some chose to get help every month, some just a few times a year.

 "We are just overwhelmed with gratitude that so many people want to support the work that we're doing in Athens County," Bright says.